 The document is designed to guide bio/pharmaceutical companies in the assessment of the risk of experiencing a drug shortage.
 TR68 uses a risk triage model to collect and assess existing organizational information to determine drug-shortage risk.
 The model builds on the concepts of management responsibility, supply chain management, quality risk management, knowledge management, regulatory requirements and a company’s compliance history and treats them as integrated interrelated disciplines within an organization.

-The examples included in the document provide templates to combine a company’s information into a comprehensive set of tools that not only measure the potential for a company to experience a drug shortage, but also identify and delineate gaps in organization structure that may exist in quality systems.;
+The examples included in the document provide templates to combine a company’s information into a comprehensive set of tools that not only measure the potential for a company to experience a drug shortage, but also delineate and identify gaps in organization structure that may exist in quality systems.

 The document takes the aforementioned concepts and provides a framework for capturing the information in one inclusive document.
 This can help remedy issues with resolving medication shortages and patient wait times.
 The completed document can be used as a tool to share within an organization or with clients in determining potential process improvements or necessary resources required to address systemic process gaps.

 TR68 can be used in part or in total by raw material and API suppliers, contract manufacturing organizations, and pharmaceutical companies to assess and manage organizational, manufacturing, and quality issues that could contribute to a drug shortage.
 The document provides tools to predict and hopefully prevent drug shortages in the future.